Jamesits/ScreenShooter/README.md

 An automatic screenshot service.

-> Some links have died, but they are still alive;<br>
+> Some links are alive, but they have already died;<br>
-> Some links are alive, but they have already died.
+> Some links have died, but they are still alive.

 ## Features